contato@taxup.com.br São Paulo · Rio de Janeiro · Brasília

 When does the reform actually start affecting my operation?

-Operationally, January 2026 — NF-e 5.0 becomes mandatory with new fields for IBS, CBS, and Selective Tax.
+Operationally, 2026 — the e-invoice gains new fields for IBS, CBS and the Selective Tax (NT 2025.002): informative in 2026, with mandatory validation (rejection) phasing in over the second half of 2026.
 The CBS test rate of 0.9% applies but is fully creditable against PIS/COFINS (no financial impact).
-January 2027 is the first material financial impact: CBS becomes fully operational, PIS/COFINS/IPI are extinguished, Selective Tax begins, and Decisão Simples 2027 forces a decision for small businesses.
+January 2027 is the first material financial impact: CBS becomes fully operational, PIS and COFINS are extinguished (the IPI is cut to zero, except the Manaus Free Trade Zone), Selective Tax begins, and Decisão Simples 2027 forces a decision for small businesses.
 IBS impacts scale progressively from 2026 (0.1% test) through 2033 (full rate).

 Will my effective tax burden change?